 The algorithm works as follows.
 First, it breaks the polygon into pieces separated by NA values in x or y.
-Each of these pieces should be a simple, non-self-intersecting polygon, separate from the other pieces.
+Each of these pieces should be a simple, non-self-intersecting polygon, not intersecting the other pieces.
 (Though some minor exceptions to this rule may work, none are guaranteed).
-The nesting of these pieces is determined.
+The nesting of these pieces is determined: polygons may contain holes, and the holes may contain other polygons.